StephaneR81/RenardStephane_6_18022022-_Dynamic/README.md

 ## Installation backend ##

+Please first fill the required fields in `.env_sample` file and rename it as `.env`.

-Run `npm install`.
+Then run `npm install`.
 This should install the required dependencies.

 - bcrypt 5.0.1
 - dotenv 16.0.0